Kaakati/VIPER-Module-Generator/README.md

 ### Manual
 Go to Application folder, browse to the Xcode application icon.
 Right-click it and choose 'Show Package Contents'.
 Then browse to:
-`Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS/Application` and add "Module VIPER.xctemplate" file.
+`Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS/Application` and add "VIPER Module.xctemplate" file.
 Now you can find your template in Xcode.